ctowns5/super-enigma/README.md

   - [Questions](#Questions)

   ## Description
   This application uses an Express.js back end and will save and retrieve note data from a JSON file.
 It allows users to write and save notes.

   ## Usage
   To use this app you can download or clone the code then in a ternimal type node server.js to start the back end.
-Then open a browser to the index.html in the public directory.
+Then open a browser to http://localhost:3001

   ## Installation
   download or clone the repository.